ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: System Architecture

 \subsubsection{\textbf{Ciphertext-Policy Attribute-Based Encryption Toolkit:}}

 We implement ABE using the CPABE toolkit~\cite{CPABE}, which follows the scheme introduced in~\cite{4223236}.
 The setup phase produces a master key ($MK$) and a public key ($PK$).
 The $PK$ is used to encrypt data under an access policy $Q$ that specifies the attribute conditions required for decryption.
 User keys ($SK$) are generated from the master key and the public key, and each $SK$ is associated with a set of attributes.
 Decryption succeeds only when the attributes encoded in the user's $SK$ satisfy the policy $Q$ embedded in the ciphertext.
-As detailed in Sect.~\ref{subsec:implement-enc}, we extend the CPABE toolkit to support selective coordinate encryption and decryption of point cloud frames.
+The selective encryption process described in Sect.~\ref{subsec:implement-enc} is made possible by extending the CP-ABE toolkit to support selective coordinate encryption and decryption of point cloud frames.